bidaye-lab/dlc_utilities/proofreading_gui/README.md

 ## 📁 Expected File Structure

-The application is highly adaptive and can work with various folder structures.
-It automatically detects and adapts to different organizational patterns:
+The application can work with various folder structures and automatically detects different organizational patterns:

 #### Pattern 1: Simple Structure
 ```